Chery: Expansion period

 The A3, introduced in August 2007, became a turning point of the brand.
 The sedan was styled by Pininfarina, and became the first Chinese-developed car to receive a 5-star rating in the China NCAP safety test.

+In July 2008, Chery began sales in Argentina.
+Earlier that year, it had sold cars to 69 countries.

 In 2009, Chery produced 508,500 units, and at that time, it had an annual production capacity around 650,000 units.
 More than 400,000 of its 2009 sales were sedans.
 In that year, Yin Tongyue announced changes to the company's strategy to become a multi-brand carmaker by introducing three new brands: Karry, Rely, and Riich.
 Chery also renamed all its cars to Cowin followed by a number, except for the E5, QQ, and Tiggo.
 It also introduced the Fengyun 2 to replace the SEAT-based sedan.
 These changes are aimed to eliminate the low-budget image of Chery cars.
 Later its sprawling production policy and lineup became a problem for Chery.
 With over 100 new models in the works, Chery decided to cancel the Rely and Riich brands in the fall of 2012.
 Since then, Chery has entered an adjustment period of "returning to one Chery", and reduced its planned models to around 30.

 Chery Holding establishment

 In 2010, Chery entered a new phase with the establishment of Chery Holding Co., Ltd., which became a conglomerate holding company that also operated other businesses such as financial services, real estate, and service sector.
 By 2024, the holding company consists of over 300 member companies.

 Chery became the seventh-most productive Chinese vehicle manufacturer in 2010 by selling nearly 700,000 units.
 Slipping sales marked 2011 and 2012; in these years, the company produced more than 640,000 and near 590,000 units, respectively, and it moved from a seventh to a tenth-place ranking.
 The company in 2011 exported around 25% of its total production.
+In September 2010, Chery signed a framework agreement with the Brazilian state of São Paulo to build a manufacturing plant in Jacareí.

 In 2011, Chery built its first fully owned manufacturing plant outside of China, located in Jacareí, Brazil.
-It went operational in 2014.
+It went operational in 2014.The Chery TX concept won Car Design News' Best Concept Car award at the 2013 Geneva Motor Show, becoming the first Chinese-branded vehicle to do so.